mikeizbicki/lab-diskusage/README.md

 For me, the `accounts` table has OID 16386, and so it is stored in the file `$PGDATA/base/13481/16386`.

+> **Note:**
+> Your OID will probably be the same as mine, because the given `schema.sql`/`Dockerfile` combination is determinisitic.
+> Determinism is always a Very Nice Thing, and is something that makes me as a programmer sleep well at night even if we don't strictly need it.
+> In this case, the determinism isn't super important, but it should make following along with the instructions a bit easier because your OIDs will likely match mine right now.
+> At some point throughout this lab, however, you are likely to run a command slightly differently than I did.
+> This may cause future OIDs to have different values.
+> That's okay.
+> Just substitute the appropriate OID for your database and continue.

 Use the `ls -l` command to get the total size of the table.
 ```
 ls -l base/13481/16386